 Days 2 - 3

-Sri Lanka’s seaside metropolis offers a laid back atmosphere coupled with a mixture of crumbling colonial buildings and glinting skyscrapers.
+Sri Lanka’s seaside metropolis of Colombo offers a laid-back atmosphere coupled with a mixture of crumbling colonial buildings and glinting skyscrapers.
 Stroll to Pettah, Colombo’s main market and be dazzled by the variety of gems, the brightly coloured fruit and vegetable stalls and the plethora of ayurvedic medicines on offer.
 Sample some of the city’s fine fare, from curries to crabs, in any one of the beachfront bistros or inner city dining rooms.
-Nature lovers should head to Galle Face Green, a grassy promenade along the Indian Ocean for a stroll or take a scenic train ride to Mount Lavinia beach.
+Nature lovers should head to Galle Face Green, a grassy promenade along the Indian Ocean for a stroll or take a scenic train ride to Mount Lavinia Beach.

 Days 3 - 6

 Situated in the northern Matale District of Sri Lanka, the small village of Sigiriya is best known for its proximity to the magnificent Sigiriya ‘Lion Rock’.
 The village offers some comfortable accommodations and a variety of restaurants for visitors to enjoy when stopping over to view the famous rock.This ancient rock fortress rises abruptly from the lush landscape and reaches over 200 metres in height.
 Crowning this massive outcrop are the ruins of an ancient civilisation, which are considered to be one of the best -preserved examples of ancient urban planning and have been listed as a UNESCO World Heritage Site.
 Visitors can walk through the lily-dotted moats, lush gardens and cave shrines, through the grand lion-paw entrance, and climb the series of steep staircases passing beautiful murals painted on the sheer rock walls, and enjoy exploring the ruins and soaking up spectacular views of the surrounds.

 Days 6 - 8